-Registration includes: Conference sessions, program syllabus, continuing education record-keeping and certificate of attendance, continental breakfasts, breaks, lunches, group reception and dinner, and networking reception.
+Registration includes: Conference sessions, program syllabus, continuing education record-keeping and certificate of attendance, continental breakfasts, breaks, lunches, and networking reception.

 Registration confirmation: Upon successful completion of registration, a confirmation will be sent to the email address in the registrant's profile.
 If you do not receive a confirmation email within 10 minutes, please request assistance at firstname.lastname@example.org.